Shubhanshu Shukla: Axiom Mission 4

-Indian President Droupadi Murmu, Prime Minister Narendra Modi and the Indian Air Force congratulated Shukla on X. While onboard the ISS, Shukla participated in public outreach, including a live videoconference with PM Modi on 28 June and ham radio conversations with school students on 4 July and 8 July.
-On 6 July, Shukla participated in a conversation with Dr. V Narayanan, the Chairman of ISRO and other senior officials, who emphasized the importance of his experiments and activities in advancing India's Gaganyaan human spaceflight programme.
+Indian president Droupadi Murmu, prime minister Narendra Modi and the IAF congratulated Shukla.
+While onboard the ISS, Shukla participated in public outreach, including a live videoconference with the prime minister on 28 June and ham radio conversations with school students on 4 July, and 8 July.
+On 6 July, he participated in a conversation with V. Narayanan, the chairman of ISRO and other officials on the experiments and activities with regards to the India's Indian Human Spaceflight Programme.